Dyson hand dryer

 Then there is the power of the air being blown: sometimes it is too weak that it seems to take forever to dry your hands — even while vigorously rubbing them — while at other times, they are so powerful that the skin on your hands starts rippling in waves, similar to the faces of people while they are skydiving before deploying their parachutes.

 “Fortunate enough”, I wrote earlier in this article?
-Perhaps not, according to this article from one of the official weblogs of McGill University in Montréal which suggests that you might want to reach for that paper towel instead of an air drying machine the next time you want to dry your hands in a public washroom.
+Perhaps not, according to this article from the National Library of Medicine of the National Center for Biotechnology Information of the National Institutes of Health of the United States, which suggests that you might want to reach for that paper towel instead of an air drying machine the next time you want to dry your hands in a public washroom.

 Proponents for air drying machines reportedly argue that costs can be cut by as much as 99.5 percent versus using paper towels; and that the machines are supposedly “green”: less waste and fewer trees needed to manufacture those paper towels, for example — never mind that paper can be recycled and that paper towels can be manufactured from as much as 100 percent recycled paper…